IvanW5X/CS362-Winter2025-Team20-TalkTask/Living-Document.md

 * **How we’ll allow others to setup their own instance of our application:**
   * Refer to configuration.md in our git repository.
 * **How we'll take external feedback:**
+  * Important feedback we'll need from people outside of our website will include all aspects of our web page from a user being able to login to a user wanting a suggested task using speech recognition.
+The most critical point of feedback will be during our speech recognition and AI suggested tasks.
+The tester should be able to speak into their device and add the desired tasks and be able consider adding the suggested task into their list.
   * We will have a section/page that is dedicated for feedback.
 It will contain two fields, an email and textbox.
 The user will have to enter a valid email address and a message that they want to send to the developer.

 ### Technical Approach: